BMW X1 (U11): Features

 Heated front seats are available on the sDrive18i, as well as a heated steering wheel which is available via a subscription on the BMW ConnectedDrive store.
 For the X1 sold in the US, the optional Active Seats with Lumbar Support includes massaging seat function for both front seats.
 Massaging seat intensity and timer can only be controlled from the touchscreen.
 Models in the US receive dual-zone automatic climate control, ambient interior lighting, and a power liftgate.
 A panoramic sunroof is part of the Convenience package.

 BMW has introduced the new, dual-screen "Curved Display" onto the X1, which combines a 10.25-inch digital dial display, and a high-definition 10.7-inch infotainment screen which run the eighth generation BMW iDrive infotainment system.
-Navigation, Apple CarPlay, Android Auto, and the Sirius XM satellite radio is standard for all models.
+Navigation, Apple CarPlay, Android Auto, and the SiriusXM satellite radio is standard for all models.
 Wireless charging is standard on the Convenience package.
 For the Premium package, the X1 receives Harman Kardon audio system, 360° camera, and a head-up display.

 Safety systems consist of: the Driving Assistant Professional which maintains speed, lane, and distance, Parking Assistant Plus, which conveniences parking in tighter spots, and the Reversing Assistant, which remembers steering movements for the previous 50 metres and can automatically return the vehicle precisely to the previously travelled path.

 Wheel sizes in the US range from 19- to 20-inch, however in Australia, sizes range from 18- to 19-inch.